 The new luxe boutique hotel, DOWNTOWN, is located in Mexico City's historic district (a UNESCO World Heritage Site) inside a converted 17th Century Palace.
 Bohemian-chic, meets colonial grandeur, meets modern elements...via designhotels.

-I'll conclude with one of my favorite hotel interiors, the rooms of the Henry Howard Hotel in New Orleans.
-The city itself holds a special place in my heart: it's where I lived for the majority of my 20s, it's where I learned about myself working as an environmental justice lawyer, it's where I fell in love with design color and pattern, it's where I owned my first home (a shotgun in the Carrollton neighborhood), and it's where I met my husband.
+This is one of my favorite hotel interiors- the rooms of the Henry Howard Hotel in New Orleans.
+The city itself holds a special place in my heart.
+It's where I lived for the majority of my 20s, it's where I learned about myself working as an environmental justice lawyer, it's where I fell in love with design color and pattern, it's where I owned my first home (a shotgun in the Carrollton neighborhood), and it's where I met my husband.

-This hotel hits all the design notes that I love; there's exposed brick, historic architecture, vintage rugs, modern art, tiling...and of course, wallpaper (a custom toile printed by Flavor Paper and designed by Kathleen Fitzgerald).
+This hotel hits all the design notes that I love: the original brick is exposed, the architecture is historic, vintage rugs galore, modern art, tiling...and of course, wallpaper (a custom toile printed by Flavor Paper and designed by Kathleen Fitzgerald).